The Beast is Rising!

 Likewise, Paul instructed believers not to be “troubled” by disinformation about the “Day of the Lord.”
 That day would not come until the “apostasy” and the “revelation of the Man of Lawlessness” occurred.
 He described the latter as using “lying signs and wonders” to deceive those who refused the “love of the truth.”
 Likewise, the “False prophet” in Revelation will use “great wonders” to cause many to “pay homage to the Beast” - (2 Thessalonians 2:1-12, Revelation 13:11-15).

 Neither Jesus, Paul nor John stated that the Man of Lawlessness, the Antichrist, or the Beast would be a global political leader who wages war against the state of Israel.
-Whether he would do so was not their concern.
-Their focus was on how events impact the Church.
+Whether he would do so was not their immediate concern.
+Their focus was on how events and deceivers impact the Church.
 They did not assign any geographic location or limitation to this figure.
 Satan’s efforts to destroy the “saints” will be global.

 The “Dragon” is not sending his “Beast” to deceive an already deceived world, but to misdirect, mislead, and cause the followers of Jesus to apostatize and abandon their mission to preach the Gospel.
 His target is the Body of Christ.
-Only by misdirecting or otherwise deceiving us does he stand any chance of defeating Jesus.
+Only by misdirecting or deceiving us does he stand any chance of defeating Jesus.

 RELATED POSTS: